 Air tight containers are what you’ll be wanting to look for to store your flour in.
 Think about how many bags of flour you’d like to store too and get a container that will suit.
 All of the tubs reviewed here will fit at least one large (1.5kg) bag of flour with ease.

 I’ve written reviews for a few different kinds of containers – some plain and simple from some bigger brands, a glass jar and also some retro inspired tins that are lovely to have out on show.
+If you want to store your flour in bulk then scroll down for some options there too.

 The best flour storage containers reviewed